 Hand and upper extremity therapy services helps patients increase strength, endurance and function.
 Our therapy program uses advanced technology and is one of the most comprehensive in the region.

-It is offered to patients in the hospital recovering from surgery and in several other convenient locations on an outpatient basis.
-It is staffed by occupational and physical therapists, many of whom have advanced certifications and specialty training in lymphedema, brachial plexus, ergonomics and work rehabilitation.
+We offer therapy services to patients in the hospital recovering from surgery and in several convenient locations on an outpatient basis.
+Our rehabilitation program is staffed with occupational and physical therapists, many of whom have advanced certifications and specialty training in lymphedema, brachial plexus, ergonomics and work rehabilitation.

 Partnering with Patients to Achieve Treatment Goals

-- Exercise program – Improving range of motion, reducing swelling, increasing mobilization, re-educating muscles and building stamina are all goals of individualized exercise plans.
+- Individualized exercise programs — Improving range of motion, reducing swelling, increasing mobilization, re-educating muscles and building stamina are all goals of individualized exercise plans.
 As patients regain function and strength, therapists incorporate a variety of activities with weights, equipment, resistance bands and other tools.

 - Pain management — Therapists work with patients to control pain in order to increase tolerance for exercise and prepare muscle tissue for additional work.
 Both medications and non-medical techniques including ice, heat, electrical nerve stimulation and other approaches may be used.